Overview¶

 can contain a list of File

 objects.
-The files correspond real files that contain the sequence represented by the Read
+These correspond to real files that contain the sequences represented by the Read

 Read 1